Textiles of Bhutan: Plain weaves

-Warp Pattern Weaves
+Warp pattern weaves

 Warp is the yarn that runs lengthwise on the loom.
 The warp pattern designs are characterized by their supplementary warp floating technique that forms bands of repeated motifs on ground.
 The different warp pattern designs are differentiated with their color schemes.
 The number of legs or cross hatches in each supplementary warp pattern band is one indicator of the superiority of the textile.
 The textile is even more priced when the weaver includes weft pattern designs.